Rahma-AZ/3RL-images-dataset-for-Emotion-Recognition-/README.md

 # 3RL-images-dataset-for-Emotion-Recognition-
-a dataset created by Rasha Albizreh, Rouaa Alaraj, Lana Abdullah and Rahma Abu zafra (3RL team) using 3 famous dataset (read ReadMe file for more info) will publish soon and be available at this post
+a dataset created by Rasha Albizreh, Rouaa Alaraj, Lana Abdullah and Rahma Abu zafra (3RL team) using 3 famous datasets, this dataset will be published soon and be available at this post